 Our volunteers have worked tirelessly for the past 2 and a half years to bring the Mayflower back to her 1913 era when she was a commercial fishing vessel for the Creager family in Renmark.

-The Mayflower will cruise every Tuesday and Thursday at 10.30am and 1pm for a 1.5 hour cruise and has a capacity of 25 passengers.
-She will also cruise on the first Sunday of every month at the same times in conjunction with the Mannum Riverside Markets at Arnold Park next door to the Museum.
+The Mayflower will cruise every Tuesday, Thursday, Saturday and Sunday at 10.30am and 1pm for a 1.5 hour cruise and has a capacity of 25 passengers.

 Having regular weekly heritage cruises in Mannum, is an exciting time and new chapter for the Mannum Dock Museum's PW Mayflower and we welcome you to step on board next time you are in town to enjoy heriatge cruising on the magnificent Murray River.